serbent/ca-workrepo/52/README.md

     1. Test that the name has an environment suffix
     2. Check that there is a "environment" tag.
     3. Check the machine type is of type t2.micro.
 * Try to write code that doens't pass test, see results.
+* Delete resource from terraform state with `terraform rm` and import it back.
+* Rename a resource in your configuration and move it with `terraform mv`.